Navy Sea Pay and Submarine Pay Rates for 2025

 • Assignment to submarine duty by competent orders

-• Career commitment for CONSUBPAY rates
+• Career commitment for the higher CONSUBPAY rates

 Tax Considerations